mpaperno/LGKeys-TouchPortal-Plugin/README.md

 setup (eee below).
 Only works on Windows with 64-bit Python.
 Default is "false"

 * `Report Button Presses`: Requires _LGS Script Integration_ to also be enabled.
-If "true" then LGKeys will send G key and mouse button press and release events to TouchPortal as custom states.
+If "true" then LGKeys will send G key and mouse button press and release events to _Touch Portal_ as custom states.
 Can be used to activate TP actions with hardware keys, for example.
 Requires Windows with 64-bit Python and the optional integration as described below.